-Like most forms of cancer, thyroid cancer can be broken down into several different types or subgroups, says Jochen Lorch, MD, an oncologist with Dana-Farber’s Head and Neck Cancer Treatment Center.
+Like most forms of cancer, thyroid cancer can be broken down into several different types or subgroups, says Jochen Lorch, MD, director of Dana-Farber’s Thyroid Cancer Center.
 Most types of thyroid cancer are treatable and in some cases, curable, Lorch says.

 Papillary – This is the most common type of thyroid cancers and is classified as a “differentiated” thyroid cancer.
 Papillary thyroid cancer is a slow-growing cancer that forms into small, finger-like shapes.